 Facebook suggests that the fastest loading header image is a JPG file that is less than 100 kilobytes.
-For header images with your logo or text, you might get a better result with a PNG file.
-If getting the exact colours right is important to you, Facebook also suggests using the sRGB colour space.
+For header images with your logo or text, you might get a clearer result with a PNG file.
+Facebook also suggests using the sRGB colour space for accurate colours.

 HOW TO CREATE YOUR FACEBOOK HEADER